-Table 3 contains the average running times of both algorithms for each experiment.
+Table 3 contains the average running times of the proposed algorithm for each experiment.
 For comparison, the time taken to generate the optimal solutions by using exhaustive search are also listed.
-All the algorithms were implemented on a SPARC IPX workstation and the time data was measured in milliseconds.
-As can be seen from the table, although the Random Search algorithm took much short time compared with exhaustive search and about 1 order of magnitude less time than the Hill-Climbing Approach.
-Such margins become highly significant when the problem size is large.
-Therefore, while the Hill-Climbing algorithm may be preferred for small problem sizes, the Random algorithm would be a better choice for large problem sizes.
+The algorithm was implemented on a SPARC IPX workstation and the time data was measured in milli-seconds.
+As can be seen from the table, the times taken by the proposed algorithm are reasonable.
 From the experiment results presented in the previous section, we observe that there is a trade-off between execution time and solution quality.
-The random search algorithm is very cost-effective if fast execution is desired.
-If the solution quality is the more prominent factor, the Hill-Climbing approach is a viable choice for an off-line allocation.